RogerVFbr/MySQLAccess/README.md

 - Needs at least Java SDK 12.
 - To use local database install MySQL Community Server (https://dev.mysql.com/downloads/mysql/)
 - To manage your databases visually use MySQL Workbench (https://dev.mysql.com/downloads/workbench/)
+- Information you need to know before you use this:
+  - Target server I.P.
+  - Target server port number
+  - Database name
+  - Username
+  - Password
+  - Names of the tables you need to access
+  - Names and types of the columns of these tables

 ## SQL Connector Installation
 The SQL Connector is needed on any Java project using JDBC and dealing with MySQL